 Programme in detail

-The taught modules will include physiology, pathophysiology, behavioural sciences, research, critical care, public health, communication and clinical skills, incorporating skills associated with curative, rehabilitative and palliative care.
+The taught modules will include Physiology, Pathophysiology, Behavioural sciences, Research, Caring for the Seriously Ill Person, Public health, Communication and clinical skills, incorporating skills associated with curative, acute and long term and rehabilitative care, palliative and end of life care and practice placement learning.
 A flexible approach to practice learning will allow individual students to achieve outcomes in a variety of settings at different points throughout each level.
-You are well supported in both academic and practice learning environments.
+You will be well supported in both academic and practice learning environments.